If a tree falls in a forest and nobody is around to hear it, does it make a sound?

 Okay, clearly you need one.
 The question is, how do you conduct an SEO audit and competitor analysis?
 Without digging too deep into the technical aspects – that’s a conversation for another day – here are some of the key steps involved in the process:

-At SEO.co, we specialize in supplying business with high quality content marketing and link building service.
+At SEO.co, we specialize in supplying business with high quality content marketing and white label link building for agencies.
 But we’ll also be the first to admit that these services will benefit your company very little if your website doesn’t have a strong SEO foundation to support it.

 Before investing in link building, we’d recommend conducting a deep SEO site audit.
 In doing so, you’ll uncover the issues that are holding you back and come face-to-face with promising opportunities.
 In the end, this will enhance your link building efforts and give your website the best chance of thriving!